 - Financial Ethics

-- Get involved in Student Organizations like: UConn Stamford Financial Management Club, Hartford Business Society, and Finance Society
+- Get involved in Student Organizations like: UConn Stamford Financial Management Club, UConn Hartford Business Professionals, and Finance Society

 - Earn your Bloomberg Market Concepts Certificate in Storrs, Hartford, or Stamford